Desert riding on the KVR from Penticton to Okanagan Falls |

 Biking over the Trout Creek Trestle Bridge |

 We crossed the trestle bridge and followed the wide easy to follow trail all the way down to the outskirts of Penticton.
 We continued on the trail until we came upon a gate (where we wondered if we were supposed to pass through or not) and kept going until we came across a second gate.
 We passed through it as well and ended up on the river channel in Penticton that people float down in tubes.
-From the channel, we were about 5 minutes upstream from the Silver Grizzly snack bar, across the channel from the Tim Hortons on the main Hwy 97.
+From the channel, we were just upstream of the halfway point where people often stop when floating beside the Gen Z Fuel Silver gas station.

 Scenic riding from Summerland to Penticton |